adaltas/node-nikita/docs/content/usages/conditions_assertions.md

 })
 ```

-## Option `should_not_exist`
+## Config `should_not_exist`

-Ensure a file already exist before runing a handler or an error is thrown.
+Ensure a file already exist before running a handler or an error is thrown.

 The value may be a file path or an array of file paths.